ninjapapa/SMV2/docs/user/smv_input.md

 ```

 By default use the CSV attributes defined in the schema file.
 If no CSV attributes in the schema file,
-use comma as the delimiter with header.
+use comma as the delimiter without header.

 Please see the API doc for all the interface methods.